 About Mrs. Betty's Recipe Box

 Did you know that 57% of Americans don't know that they can eat Green Bean Casserole on other days of the year besides Thanksgiving?
 Okay, I just made that up, but I didn't make up this next study.
-I was in a stress reduction class last week, and the nurse teaching the class talked about a 20-year study done by the Institute of HeartMath.
+I attended a stress reduction course a few years ago, and the nurse teaching the class talked about a 20-year study done by the Institute of HeartMath.
 The research shows that feelings of gratitude and appreciation are the most effective emotions we have--to the point of being mentally, physically, and behaviorally transforming.

 When monitoring the hearts of patients with negative emotions, the heart-rhythm patterns appear jagged and disordered, but as soon as that person replaces the negative with feelings of appreciation, the heart-rhythm becomes very smooth.
 The result is a healthier body and mind.